shakacode/react_on_rails/docs/guides/tutorial.md

 source_path: client
 ```

-## Using HMR with the rails/webpacker setup
+## Using HMR with the shakapacker setup

 Start the app using `overmind start -f Procfile.dev` or `foreman start -f Procfile.dev`.